ITIL Foundation (Version 5)

 § 4.6 Transition

-Phrasing.
-In table 4.5, in the key outputs row, I think “deployed” should be “deployed and released”, or maybe “deployed and perhaps also released”.
+In the key outputs row, I think “deployed” should be “deployed and released”, or maybe “deployed and perhaps also released”.

-Phrasing.
-In table 4.5, in the key outputs row, I think “negative impact of transition” should be “negative impact of changes” to maintain consistency with other sections.
+In the key outputs row, I think “negative impact of transition” should be “negative impact of changes” to maintain consistency with other sections.
 See sample paper 1, question 25.

 CICD